 A clogged toilet is incredibly stressful.
 Aside from depriving your bladder the release it needs, it can also overflow, flooding your floor with filthy water rendering the entire bathroom unusable until professional plumbing help arrives.
 Apart from being an old toilet model, there are numerous other reasons why a toilet gets backed up.

 Why Do Toilets Get Clogged?

-- Tree roots.
-Drain water is nutrient rich, at least for plants.
+- Drain water is nutrient rich, at least for plants.
 When tree roots find this water mecca, they will try to get in your drain line even through the tiniest of leaks to the point that they completely block the drains.
-This affects not only your toilet, but also your other drain outlets—a problem whose solution is better left to experts from companies like The Plumbing Authority Heating & Cooling, who have the tools necessary to remove all sorts of drain blockages.
+This affects not only your toilet, but also your other drain outlets—a problem whose solution is better left to experts from companies like The Plumbing Authority, who have the tools necessary to remove all sorts of drain blockages.
 To avoid this problem from recurring in the near future, it would be best to keep your trees away from your plumbing lines or better yet, have a tree roots guard installed.

-If you are dealing with a clogged toilet in Knoxville, call The Plumbing Authority Heating & Cooling at (865) 238-2280 or contact us online.
+If you are dealing with a clogged toilet in Knoxville, call The Plumbing Authority at (865) 238-2280 or contact us online.